edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/details/Profiles.md

 ### rules-engine

-Profile used to push Event messages to the Rules Engine via the **Redis Pub/Sub** Message Bus.
+Profile used to push Event messages to the Rules Engine via the **MQTT** Message Bus.
 This is used in the default docker compose files for the `app-rules-engine` service

 One can optionally add Filter function via environment overrides